-Every IoT product will have the each of these stages of the customer lifecycle in every industry or vertical.
-The duration and complexity of each stage will vary.
-For industrial products, the sales stage is typically much longer than consumer products.
+Every IoT product will go through each of these stages of the customer lifecycle in every industry or vertical.
+The duration and complexity of each will vary.
+For example, in industrial products, the sales stage is typically much longer than consumer products.

 Note that the customer lifecycle looks at a product from a customer point of view rather than a product development view.
 Focus on what your product needs to have to support all the users at all stages as they adopt your product.